cmcntsh/PoWeRWritingGradStudents/README.md

 * I always recommend the use of Grammarly.
 Graduate students at the U of U have free access. https://gradschool.utah.edu/resources-hub/grammarly/index.php
 * The [Graduate Student Writing Center](https://writingcenter.utah.edu/) is a good resource.

+### Track Changes and comments in Word:

+* This link explains how to use [Track Changes in Word](https://support.microsoft.com/en-us/office/track-changes-in-word-197ba630-0f5f-4a8e-9a77-3712475e806a).
+* This link explains how to use [Comments in Word](https://support.microsoft.com/en-us/office/insert-or-delete-a-comment-8d3f868a-867e-4df2-8c68-bf96671641e2).
+* Sometimes it's easy to forget to turn on Track Changes or Track Changes has a problem and not all changes are captured.
+Word also has a document compare tool that shows similarities and differences between two documents.
+This link explains how to use [Compare Documents in Word](https://support.microsoft.com/en-us/office/compare-and-merge-two-versions-of-a-document-f5059749-a797-4db7-a8fb-b3b27eb8b87e).

 ### AI Prompts to Help with Rewriting

 I currently recommend these tools for general-purpose text prompts: (See tools at https://github.com/cmcntsh/PoWeRWritingGradStudents/blob/main/README.md#ai-prompts-to-help-organize-text) I would use the following prompts on individual sections of your paper and not the entire paper all at once.
 I would use each prompt individually, evaluate the suggested changes, and update your text as desired before moving to the next prompt.
 I would then use your revised text as the starting point for the next editing prompt.